top of page

 Here's why wake windows are important

-Babies who are awake too long may become overtired and bbies who are not awake long enough will be under tired.⁣
+Babies who are awake too long may become overtired, and babies who are not awake long enough will be under-tired.⁣

-observing your baby's sleep cues is crucial in determining their individual tolerance for awake time.
+Observing your baby's sleep cues is crucial in determining their tolerance for awake time.
 While general guidelines and wake windows can be helpful as a starting point, it's important to understand that every baby is unique and may have different needs when it comes to sleep.

 Here are my top tips on how to achieve those full wake windows